PawelRosikiewicz/SkinDiagnosticAI/README.md

     - to evaluate what statistics and error fucntions should be used for developing final, and ensemble models,
     - to compare different methods for results presentation that are most usefull for medical experts and non-medical users
   * SCOPE:
-    * in total, over `5000 different models` were evaluated
+    * in total, over `5000 different models` were evaluated in the project.
-    * here, in GiHub repository, I present the shorter version that allows training and evaluation of `250 selected models`.
-The results from other models are presented on `slides at the end of this file`.
+    * here, on GiHub repository, I present the shorter version of that project, which allows training and evaluation of `250 selected models` on HAM10000 dataset of skin cancer images.
+The results from all 5000 models are presented on `slides at the end of this file`.
 All 5000 models, or more, can be easily retrained and used wiht the current code implementation, after modyfying configuraiton files for additional parameter values, and model types.
   * > NOTE: selected models and PyClass outputs can be used as __Proof Of Concept__, or an __early stage MVP__, thanks to reporting capability of the PyClass on the medical data
 * __Step 3.__ to evaluate __business value proposition__ of different models, and consult them with users and domain experts
 * __Step 4.__ __to deploy the pipeline__ with selected models on the cloud, and use it as __Proof of Concept__ produc, that can be used to generate actionable results,